Obituary: John Kiriluk

 Mr. Kiriluk retired in 1978 from Pacific Telephone Co. after 40 years as an engineer.
 He helped place some of the first phone lines linking eastern and western Nevada during World War II.

-Among his survivors are his wife, Allida (Lee) Kiriluk of Carson City; son, Michael Kiriluk of Carson City; daughter, Vicki Lee Blackburn of Fallon; four grandchildren; seven great-grandchildren; one great-grandchild; and numerous nieces and nephews.
+Among his survivors are his wife, Allida (Lee) Kiriluk of Carson City; son, Michael Kiriluk of Carson City; daughter, Vicki Lee Blackburn of Fallon; four grandchildren; seven great-grandchildren; one great-great-grandchild; and numerous nieces and nephews.

 Entombment will be at Walton’s Carson Gardens Mausoleum.